Skip to main content

 Knowledge repositories: Centralized, searchable collections of lessons learned, case studies, best practice guides, and post-evaluation reports.
 Effective repositories include metadata (context, date, sector) to help users find relevant insights quickly.

-Feedback loops to design: Formal processes that route insights from monitoring and evaluation back into programme design, ensuring lessons inform future iterations.
+Feedback loops to design: Formal processes that route insights from monitoring and evaluation back into program design, ensuring lessons inform future iterations.
 This closes the learning cycle and demonstrates that reflection leads to action.

 Successful knowledge sharing requires psychological safety (staff feel safe admitting mistakes), leadership commitment (time and resources allocated), and simple processes (if sharing is burdensome, it won't happen).
 The goal is not exhaustive documentation but timely, relevant insights reaching the people who can use them.